sahiba0915/Happy-Hours-/README.md

 # Happy-Hours-
-A site for finding places to spend happy and peaceful hours in your city.
+A site for finding places to spend happy and peaceful hours in your State.